Licensing Guides

 • Lien Law

-Does My Hawaii Plumbers License Work in Any Other State?
+Does My Hawaii Plumbing Contractors License Work in Any Other State?

-If the state in which you gained your experience does not require licensure as a journey worker, supervising, or master plumber and only requires a contractor's license, the board will accept a notarized Experience Verification form signed by the licensed contractor, provided license verification as a contractor is submitted including the effective dates of licensure.
+If the state where you gained experience doesn’t license Journey Worker or Master plumbers—but requires a contractor’s license—the board will accept a notarized Experience Verification Form signed by the licensed contractor.
+You must also submit license verification that includes the license’s effective dates.

 Plumbing Certifications